Looking after your emotional health

 Provides advice and support to carers including looking after yourself, getting help, taking a holiday and bereavement.
 You can use the website to find a local carers group and chat to other carers online through discussion boards and forums.

-Our factsheet Making ends meet has lots of advice on budgeting, as well as ideas from single parents on saving money.
+Our information page, Making ends meet, has lots of advice on budgeting, as well as ideas from single parents on saving money.

-There are lots of places where you can get free, independent advice on debts and budgeting.
-Some organisations are listed below.
+There are lots of places where you can get free, independent advice on debts and budgeting:

 Consumer helpline: 03454 04 05 06

 Information and advice on a range of issues including benefits, employment, debt, housing, immigration, and consumer issues.

 0800 138 1111

 Provides independent debt counselling and debt management plans.
 No charge for services.